AaltoVision/realant-rl/README.md

 2. **Turn** 180 degrees.
 3. **Walk** forward as fast as possible.

-TD3 algorithm is able to successfully learn all three tasks.
-Learning to stand takes around 12 minutes of experience, learning to turn takes 35 minues of experience, and learning to walk takes 40 minutes of experience.
+REDQ and TD3 algorithms are able to successfully learn all three tasks.
+With REDQ, learning to stand takes around 5 minutes of experience, learning to turn takes 5 minues of experience, and learning to walk takes 10 minutes of experience.

 <p align="center">
   <img src="https://github.com/AaltoVision/realant-rl/blob/main/training_results.jpg?raw=true" alt="Training results"/>